jairajs89/zerver/README.md

 **Offline mode with HTML5 AppCache**

-An offline-capable webapp will have a manifest file, as [documented here](http://www.html5rocks.com/en/tutorials/appcache/beginner/).
+An offline-capable webapp will have a manifest file, as <a href="http://www.html5rocks.com/en/tutorials/appcache/beginner/" target="_blank">documented here</a>.
 The browser fetches the manifest file to determine whether or not it needs to resynchronize the offline files.
 Since the browser simply checks if the manifest file is identical or not to the previous version it had, it is necessary to change some text in the manifest file every time you want them to update.

 Zerver automatically does this for you by appending a comment to the end of your manifest file: